aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 2. Extract the Gids of all tram stops from the document.
 3. Create URLs for every stop.
 4. Save the stop-URL dictionary as a JSON file

+After this, you need to update the SVG image by these URLs.
+The simplest way to do this is as follows:

-5. Run `files/create_network_picture.py` making sure that `TRAM_URL_FILE` and `MY_TRAMNETWORK_JSON` point to your URL dictionary and tramnetwork file, respectively.
+1. Run `files/create_network_picture.py` making sure that `TRAM_URL_FILE` and `MY_TRAMNETWORK_JSON` point to your URL dictionary and tramnetwork file, respectively.
-6. Move the resulting file `my_gbg_tramnet.svg` to `tram/templates/tram/images/gbg_tramnet.svg`
+2. Move the resulting file `my_gbg_tramnet.svg` to `tram/templates/tram/images/gbg_tramnet.svg`

+Another possibility is process the file `gbg_tramnet.svg` directly.
+You can do this by following the model of `tram/utils/color_tram_svg.py`.

-7. Make another search in your web application and click at some stop to see if the link has been updated.
+After doing this, make another search in your web application and click at some stop to verify that the link has been updated.

 The standard library for parsing HTML is
 ```